 Allison credits a strong family tradition of caring for her interest in a nursing career.
 At Hanna Cancer Associates, she enjoys meeting and developing relationships with a diverse group of patients and their families for whom she provides patient care and education.

 She is a graduate of Nassau Community College in Garden City, New York, where she earned an Associate’s Degree in Nursing.
-Her 13 years as a registered nurse includes 10 years in oncology nursing.
-She is certified in chemotherapy administration and is currently pursuing certification as an oncology certified nurse.
+Her 21 years as a registered nurse includes 18 years in oncology nursing.
+She is certified in oncology.
 She is a member of the Oncology Nursing Society and the Tennessee Valley Oncology Nursing Society.

 Nothing can surpass the reward of seeing patients and their loved ones return to their normal lives after treatment for cancer.
 But we admit to being flattered by some of the things our patients say about us...
 VIEW ALL TESTIMONIALS